Subscribe to account activity

 Why can’t I just update the webhook URL?

-During the beta, access to the API is provided up to 50 account subscriptions per webhook and up to one webhook per Twitter application.
+For the premium tier of the Account Activity API, the free "sandbox" offering includes 15 subscriptions.
+Paid premium access provides for up to 250 subscriptions per webhook and up to one webhook per Twitter application.
 If you have a need for access beyond these levels, please let us know by providing more information using this form.

 Subscription management endpoints